akveo/nebular/docs/articles/guides/create-page.md

   imports: [
     RouterModule, // RouterModule.forRoot(routes, { useHash: true }), if this is your app.module
     NbLayoutModule,
-    NbSidebarModule, // NbSidebarModule.forRoot(), //if this is your app.module
+    NbSidebarModule, // NbSidebarModule.forRoot(), // if this is your app.module
     NbButtonModule,
   ],
   ...